Davitroon/DaviNotes/src/pages/java/basic-syntax.md

 ### 3.2 Switch Statement

 The `switch` statement selects one of many code blocks to execute based on the value of a variable.
+It is often cleaner than using many `else if` statements.

 ```java